grapa-dev/grapa/docs-src/docs/advanced_language_features.md

 person.init("Alice", 30);  /* Must call init explicitly */
 ```

-**Future Enhancement**: Automatic constructor/destructor support will be added to make object creation more intuitive.
+**Future Enhancement**: Multiple constructors and automatic destructor support may be added in future versions.

 #### **Operator Overloading**
 **Current State**: Operators work only with built-in types and predefined behaviors.